 There are, however, a few places to avoid putting a radiator, even if you feel like it is the only place for it to be installed.

-If you place a radiator and a fridge in close proximity, you can expect the fridge to work harder, use more energy and cost more money to use, in order for it to keep the contents cool.
+If you place a radiator and a fridge in close proximity to one another, you can expect the fridge to work harder, use more energy, and cost more money in order for it to keep the contents cool.